 , burial places of the early Christians, are open for public tours - check for the time of the English tour when you arrive.
 A great restaurant is the Cecilia Metella

 , especially on a nice day when you can sit on the terrace.

-11. Ostia AnticaThe ruins of the ancient Rome port of Ostia Antica, accessible from Rome by public transportation, are well worth a visit.
-It is a huge complex and you can easily spend several hours wandering around the old streets, shops, and houses.
+Although not actually in Rome, the ruins of the ancient Roman port of Ostia Antica, accessible from Rome by public transportation, are well worth a visit.
+It's a huge complex and you can easily spend several hours wandering around the old streets, shops, and houses.
 You should plan at least a half day for this trip.
 To get there, take the Metro Line B to Magliana and take the Ostia Lido train from there.